- US GAAP

 Preparing for an IPO can be a complex, time-consuming, and often costly process.
 Accordingly, this Roadmap addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.

-Promoting the U.S. IPO market has been a priority for SEC Chairman Jay Clayton.
-On September 26, 2017, Chairman Clayton made the following statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs:
+Promoting the U.S. IPO market has continued to be a priority of the SEC.
+On September 26, 2017, former SEC Chairman Jay Clayton made the following statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs:

 It is clear to me that companies that go through the U.S. IPO process emerge as better companies, with better disclosure.
 We want to encourage and preserve that dynamic.
 Overall, the SEC will strive for efficiency in our processes to encourage more companies to consider going public, which will result in more choices for investors, job creation and a stronger U.S. economy.

-In addition, as part of its disclosure effectiveness initiative, the SEC has been exploring ways to make going public in the U.S. markets more attractive while still protecting investors.
+In addition to promoting the IPO market, as part of its disclosure effectiveness initiative, the SEC has been exploring ways to make going public in the U.S. markets more attractive while still protecting investors.
+On June 23, 2021, SEC Chairman Gary Gensler made the following statement at London City Week in Washington, D.C.: